yudataguy/Awesome-Japanese/readme.md

 	* [Starter's Guide](https://www.reddit.com/r/LearnJapanese/wiki/index/startersguide) - from /r/learnjapanese subreddit.
 	* [DJT guide](https://djtguide.neocities.org/guide.html) - A well-written guide
+	* [All Japanese All The Time (Overview/Timeline)](https://www.youtube.com/watch?v=9PdPOxiWWuU) - For people willing to completely immerse themselves in Japanese.
 	* [Japanese Walkthrough](http://japaneselevelup.com/japanese-quest-walkthrough/) - A visual learning guide.
 	* [Nukemarine's Suggested Guide for Beginners](https://forum.koohii.com/thread-5110.html) - A roadmap aimed at people involved in a career where one can only spare 1 to 2 hours a day for study.
 	* [Grammar Guide to Japanese](http://www.guidetojapanese.org/learn/grammar) - By Tae Kim (there also exists the "Complete Guide to Japanese" by Tae Kim, this is a work in progress/not yet complete).